brian-team/brian2-doc-resources/tutorials/index.rst

 Tutorials
 =========

-The tutorial consists of a series of `IPython notebooks`_ [#]_.
+The tutorial consists of a series of `Jupyter Notebooks`_ [#]_.
 If you run such a notebook on your own computer, you can interactively change the code in the tutorial and experiment with it -- this is the recommended way to get started with Brian.
 The first link for each tutorial below leads to a non-interactive version of the notebook; use the links under "Notebook files" to get a file that you can run on your computer.
-You can also copy such a link and paste it at http://nbviewer.ipython.org -- this will get you a nicer (but still non-interactive) rendering than the one you see in our documentation.
+You can also copy such a link and paste it at http://nbviewer.jupyter.org -- this will get you a nicer (but still non-interactive) rendering than the one you see in our documentation.

-For more information about how to use IPython notebooks, see the `IPython notebook documentation`_.
+For more information about how to use Jupyter Notebooks, see the `Jupyter Notebook documentation`_.

 .. toctree::
    :maxdepth: 1